 Each student must also choose seven (7) classes distributed across the three areas indicated below, with the restriction that at least two (2) classes must be taken in Area I (Systems of Thought and Values) and at least one (1) class must be taken in each of Areas II and III.
 (Two classes are required in Area I because there are no such classes in the core curriculum).

 We recommend checking SIS frequently for environmetally-themed courses, as courses often come and go.
-Students who wish to have classes not specified here counted towards their ETP elective requirements must submit their request plus the full course syllabus to Professor Vivian Thomson.
-Please give this required information to Professor Thomson during her office hours or leave it in her Clark Hall mailbox.
+Students who wish to have classes not specified here counted towards their ETP elective requirements must submit their request plus the full course syllabus to Professor Richard Handler.
+Please give this required information to Professor Hander during his office hours or leave it in his mailbox.
 ETP elective courses must be upper-level or graduate three- or four-credit classes and they must have environmental concerns as the central focus.
 Requests to count courses that do not meet these basic requirements will not be considered.

 I. Systems of Thought and Values

 - AAS/WGS 3250 Motherlands: Mapping Landscapes of Hunger/Futures of Plenty, from the Plantation South to the Global South

 - ANTH 3340 Ecology and Society: An Introduction to the New Ecological Anthropology

 - ETP 3559-001/ ENSP 4500-003 Plants and Empire